Preschool education in Singapore: 5 Ways for busy parents to get involved!

 Pre-schools know that in the learning journey your child goes through, both you as a parent and your child’s early childhood educator play a role together as a team.

-Pre-schools will organise events where you as a parent will be heavily involved in the activity as well, from music recitals, plays, and excursions.
+They will organise events where you as a parent will be heavily involved in the activity as well, from music recitals, plays, and excursions.

 “Pre-schools will create opportunities for parents to experience their child’s learning together with the children, so do participate in school events, learning journeys and excursions organised by your child’s pre-school if you can!”
 Says Ms Zahara Farouk, Principal, Little Footprints Preschool @ Yishun 701A.